flectra-hq/flectra/doc/reference/cmdline.rst

 .. option:: --size (small|medium|large)

     population size, the actual records number depends on the model's `_populate_sizes` attribute.
-    The generated records content is specified by the :meth:`~odoo.models._populate_factories` method of a given model (cf. the :file:`populate` folder of modules for further details).
+    The generated records content is specified by the :meth:`~flectra.models._populate_factories` method of a given model (cf. the :file:`populate` folder of modules for further details).

 .. seealso::